 Renata Davis

-Renata Davis is a senior solicitor at Bell Gully, having previously held roles as a Policy Advisor at Te Rūnanga o Ngāi Tahu and a solicitor at AWS Legal.
-He is also a longstanding committee member on the Rakiura Tītī Islands Administering Body, and is an active tītī gatherer on his whānau manu at Putauhinu Island.
+Renata Davis is a Tumuaki (Partner) at Kāhui Legal, having previously held a senior role at Bell Gully.
+In his legal practice, Renata assists iwi, hapū, Māori landowners and their commercial entities with corporate, commercial, governance, property and forestry matters.
+He is a longstanding committee member on the Rakiura Tītī Islands Administering Body, and is an active tītī gatherer on his whānau manu at Putauhinu Island.
 Renata has a strong interest in the protection of iwi rights and interest and Māori development, and hopes to contribute to creating better outcomes for whānau as a director for Te Pūtahitanga o Te Waipounamu.

 Ngāi Tahu, Te Whakatōhea